sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=iw9VZ3Usapc&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

-The trading strategy described focuses on analyzing the limit order book, which details all buy and sell orders for a specific instrument.
-While it provides insights into how bid (buy) and ask (sell) orders are structured, the strategy advises against relying solely on this approach due to its complexity and difficulty in backtesting, especially for retail traders.

-Instead, the suggestion is to adopt **Quantified Strategies** that have been thoroughly backtested.
-These strategies are designed to enhance decision-making by leveraging data-driven models.
-For those interested in exploring such strategies, the website [quantifiedstrategies.com](https://quantifiedstrategies.com) offers a wealth of free resources over the past decade.
+### 1. Themes
+- **Limit Order Book Strategy**: Focuses on analyzing buy and sell limit orders in an order book.
+- **Order Flow**: An electronic record of all buy and sell limit orders for a given instrument.

+---

+### 2. Trading Products
+- **Buy Limit Orders**:
+  - Prices are arranged from highest to lowest.
+  - Orders are ranked by the time they were submitted.
+- **Sell Limit Orders**:
+  - Prices are arranged from lowest to highest.
+  - Orders are ranked by the time they were submitted.

+---

+### 3. Strategy Details
+- The strategy involves analyzing the order flow in a limit order book.
+- Directly using this information for trading is challenging and may not be successful in the long run.
+- Backtesting such a strategy is difficult, especially for retail traders.

+---

+### 4. Conclusions
+- **Recommendation**: Focus on quantified strategies that have been backtested.
+- **Resource**: Over the last 10 years, hundreds of free quantified strategies are available at [quantifiedstrategies.com](https://quantifiedstrategies.com).

+---

+### 5. Backtest Performance
+- The article does not provide specific performance metrics for the limit order book strategy but suggests that it is difficult to backtest effectively.

+---

+### 6. Additional Notes
+- The article emphasizes the difficulty of using a purely order flow-based strategy and advises traders to rely on pretested, quantified strategies.
 </details>

 <details>